SA to hire 10 000 providers for orphans

 Her department had been allocated an additional R1.4-billion over the next three years to help cover the recruitment of services provided as well as the expansion of early-childhood development centres, with most of this amount to be channelled through the provinces.

-She appealed to provincial departments to focus on disbursing as much of their budgeted allocations as possible to orphans.
+to provincial departments to focus on disbursing as much of their budgeted allocations as possible to orphans.

 'We must create a more caring community'